pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Solution

-To resolve the issue, switch to Drush 8 in the `pantheon.yml` file or use Integrated Composer.
+To resolve this issue, switch to Drush 8 in the `pantheon.yml` file or use Integrated Composer.

 </Accordion>